 What is this insect and where does it come from?

-The Yellow Legged Asian Hornet (Vespa Velutina) is a species of hornet originating in South East Asia.
+This is the Yellow Legged Asian Hornet (Vespa Velutina) a species of hornet originating in South East Asia.

-It is now referred to as Yellow Legged Asian Hornet to distinguish it from other Asian Hornets.
-It is of concern as an invasive species in countries outside of Asia.
+It is now known as the Yellow Legged Asian Hornet to distinguish it from other Asian Hornets.
+It is of concern as an invasive species in countries outside Asia.

 It is slightly smaller than our native European hornet.
 It has a very dark, almost black body, yellow legs up to its knees and has a distinctive orange stripe on its abdomen.